 The LFOx modulation source for each parameter page is one from a choice of four LFOs which are globally available to the current patch.
 This allows exactly the same LFO modulation frequency and waveform to be applied to several parameter page destinations.
 This is in contrast to the unique LFO for each parameter page.
-Although the LFOx waveform and frequency is global the level of modulation damped sine SINDEC damped sine reversed SININV is unique to each page.
+Although the LFOx waveform and frequency is global the level of modulation is unique to each page.